-9. Note
+10. Note

-- (1) Applicants are recommended to become well acquainted with the Japanese language, culture, custom, among others.
+- (1) Applicants are recommended to become well acquainted with the Japanese language, culture, customs, among others.
 Knowledge of Japanese is useful for daily life. - (2) Preliminary candidates for the MEXT Scholarship will be requested to additionally submit the "Application Documents for MEXT Scholarship" after the initial screening of application documents as well as interview/examination conducted by Osaka University.
-Prescribed application forms will be sent to the preliminary candidates by e-mail by the end of February 2020. - (3) The MEXT Scholarship shall be provided in accordance with the rules set forth by the Japanese Government. - (4) If a grantee desires to proceed to a doctoral course from a Master's course, he/she may have the term of his/her scholarship extended upon a successful examination by MEXT and Osaka University, provided that he/she has made outstanding academic achievement that meets certain criteria.
-This will be implemented according to the proceeding of the program, provided that there are cases where the scholarship extension may be applied for the 2020 Master's Course students who subsequently wish to continue studying in the Doctoral Course.
+Prescribed application forms will be sent to the preliminary candidates by e-mail by the end of February 2021. - (3) The MEXT Scholarship shall be provided in accordance with the rules set forth by the Japanese Government. - (4) If a grantee desires to advance to a Doctoral course from a Master's course, he/she may have the term of his/her scholarship extended upon a successful examination by MEXT and Osaka University, provided that he/she has made outstanding academic achievement that meets certain criteria.
+Refer to Appendix for Admission 2021, - 4.
+EXTENSION OF PERIOD OF SCHOLARSHIP.

-10. Requests for Application Forms
+11. Requests for Application Forms

-Application forms to be downloaded from the website: http://osku.jp/r0592
+Application forms are to be downloaded from the website: http://osku.jp/r0592